NovaH00/Common-Neural-Network-Blocks/README.md

-# Block Architectures
+# Common Neural Network Blocks

-This module contains various neural network blocks inspired by popular architectures such as ResNet, ConvNeXt, Squeeze-and-Excitation, Bottleneck Transformer, DenseNet, Inception, and Transformer Encoder.
+This module contains various neural network blocks inspired by popular architectures such as ResNet, ConvNeXt, Squeeze-and-Excitation, Bottleneck Transformer, DenseNet, Inception, Transformer Encoder, and CBAM (Convolutional Block Attention Module).
 Each block is implemented as a PyTorch `nn.Module` and can be used to build more complex neural network models.

 ## Prerequisites